Department website: http://krieger.jhu.edu/visualarts/

 AS Foundational Abilities: Culture and Aesthetics (FA3), Projects and Methods (FA6)

-This advanced painting course, Portrait and Figure Painting, is designed to provide students with a comprehensive understanding of the art and techniques of figurative and portrait painting from the model.
-Students will delve into aspects of human anatomy, color theory, and painting techniques, using various painting mediums like oil, acrylic, and watercolor.
+This intermediate painting course, Portrait and Figure Painting, is designed to provide students with a comprehensive understanding of the art and techniques of figurative and portrait painting from the model.
+Students will delve into aspects of human anatomy, color theory, and painting techniques, using a variety of painting mediums such as oil, acrylic, and watercolor.
 The course will also focus on the development of personal style and the ability to capture likeness and facial expressions.
-Taught by a renowned Baltimore mural and portrait painter, Ernest Shaw.
-Attendance for the first class is mandatory.
+Taught by a renown Baltimore mural and portrait painter, Ernest Shaw.
+Attendance in first class is mandatory.

 Prerequisite(s): AS.371.133 OR AS.371.234